The Oscars: Everything you need to know

 How do you avoid sounding clueless?

 We can help!
-Here's a guide -- sort of an Oscars for Dummies -- that answers even your dumbest questions.
+Here's a guide -- sort of an Oscars for Dummies -- that answers even your stupidest questions.
 Like these.

 When does it start?